akk1to/MaryAssist/README.md

 ## Future enhancement

 - [ ] Integrating an advanced LLM model, such as ChatGPT 2.0, as the core assistant in future updates.
+- [ ] Support other languages, such as English.
+- [ ] Add debug logging features.
 - [ ] Enable users to automate tasks in their web browser.
 - [ ] Improve response speed for a smoother and more efficient user experience.
 - [ ] Redesign the UX/UI for a more user-friendly and intuitive interface.